how-to-firebase/full-stack-firebase/introduction/write-your-first-query.md

-# Write your first query
+# Challenge Write your first query

 We'll be using Firestore.
 Just follow the instructions below.